Water & Wastewater

 Our Water and Wastewater Design Center of Excellence is led by a core team of subject matter experts.
 Their comprehensive experience includes the full spectrum of services from plant design, to treatment, to conveyance, pumping, transmission and distribution.

-Chris Aylor, P.E. brings over 20 years of experience in water and wastewater plant design, collection, treatment, transmission, conveyance and distribution.
+Chris Aylor, P.E. is an expert in water and wastewater plant design, collection, treatment, transmission, conveyance and distribution since 1999.
 His design experience includes both membrane and conventional treatment.
 Like all of our subject matter experts, Chris has enjoyed significant success in obtaining federal and state grant funding.

-Tracy Hicks, P.E. has provided comprehensive water and wastewater planning and engineering design services to more than 20 municipalities throughout the south central United States for the past 35 years.
+Tracy Hicks, P.E. has provided comprehensive water and wastewater planning and engineering design services to more than 20 municipalities throughout the south central United States since 1980.
 His project experience includes water and wastewater plant design, conveyance, distribution, collection, treatment, and pumping systems.
 Tracy is well known for his cost-effective design approach that seeks optimal use of existing facilities by providing the proper blend of conventional and new process technologies.

-Chase Frazier is a master electrician with over 20 years of specialized experience in the custom design of SCADA systems for water and wastewater operations.
+Chase Frazier is a master electrician with specialized experience in the custom design of SCADA systems for water and wastewater operations since 2013 when he began working at KSA.
 His team of electrical technicians and designers have developed SCADA systems for a number of municipalities throughout central, east and southeast Texas.
 His SCADA systems design approach is user-friendly and utilizes select components that have been time-tested for reliability, quality and cost-effectiveness.